norbert-acedanski/supernatural-guide/README.md

 - In S13E13 Lucyfer becomes the ruler of Heaven and sits in Heaven's throne
 - No Monsters appear in S13E15
 - In S13E16 Sam and Dean end up in Scooby Doo tv series
+- There is a version of Charlie in the Apocalypse timeline (appeared in S13E18)

 # TODO:
 - finish all seasons and episodes.